hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 ### Add backend<a name="add-backend"></a>

-Adding a StoreVirtual cluster as a backend moves the cluster to 'reserved' state which means that the cluster cannot be removed from the cloud unless the corresponding backends are removed.
+This option allows you to add a backend.
+Adding a StoreVirtual cluster as a backend, moves the cluster to the 'reserved' state.
+This means that the cluster cannot be removed from the cloud unless the corresponding backends are removed.

 To add a backend, do the following: